 - @Nullable: Unannotated types are regarded as possibly-null, or nullable.
 This default is backward-compatible with Java, which permits any reference to be null.
-You can activate this default by writing a @Default("checkers.quals.Nullable") annotation on a class or method declaration.
-If you write no @Default annotation, then the checker currently uses this default. - @NonNull: Unannotated types are treated as non-null.
-You can activate this default via the @Default("checkers.quals.NonNull annotation. - Non-null except locals (NNEL): Unannotated types are treated as @NonNull, except that the unannotated raw type of a local variable is treated as @Nullable.
+You can activate this default by writing a @Default("checkers.nonnull.quals.Nullable") annotation on a class or method declaration.
+If you write no @Default annotation, then the checker currently uses this default. - no @Default annotation, then the checker currently uses this default.

+@NonNull: Unannotated types are treated as non-null.
+You can activate this default via the @Default("checkers.nonnull.qual: annotation.

+• Non-null except locals (NNEL): Unannotated types are treated as @NonNull, except that the unannotated raw type of a local variable is treated as @Nullable.
 (Any generic arguments to a local variable still default to @NonNull.)
-You can activate this default via the @Default(value="checkers.quals.NonNull", types={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.
+You can activate this default via the @Default(value="checkers.nonnull.quals.NonNull", types={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.